FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

    :start-after: //incr_explicit_i$
    :end-before: //end incr_explicit_i$

-**Other vprop connectives** In addition the separating conjunction, Pulse, like other separation logics, provides other ways to combine ``vprops``.
+**Other slprop connectives** In addition the separating conjunction, Pulse, like other separation logics, provides other ways to combine ``slprops``.
 We'll look at these in detail in the subsequent chapters, but we list the most common other connectives below just to give you a taste of the logic.